St. Croix, USVI

 - See St. George Botanical Garden, with plants from cacti to exotic lush rainforest flora.

-- Get the full tour of the Cruzan Rum Distillery to see the distillation process and taste a sample.
+- Get the full tour of the Cruzan Rum Distillery to see — and sample — the distillation process.

 - Tour the nearby Christiansted, learn about local Danish history and explore Fort Christiansvaern.